-When Butchers Become Vegans: An Introduction to Veganism in Veganuary
+When Meat Eaters Become Vegans: An Introduction to Veganism in "Veganuary"

-It's January, and for many people around the world it's the start of a new year and a commitment to make some sort of decision for a healthy fresh start!
-For some of you, this may mean a new training routine, but for us at Aarja Health, we will embrace "Veganuary".
+It's January, and for many people around the world, this marks the start of a new year and a promise of a healthy fresh start!
+For some of you, this might mean a new workout routine, but here at Aarja Health, we embrace "Veganuary."

-You may be wondering - what in the world does Veganuary mean?
-Simply put, the aim of Veganuary is to get people to eat a vegan diet during the month of January with the hope of inspiring them to eat a little more plant-based all year round.
-Considering all the different types of diet out there, we start this Veganuary with a simple introduction to veganism!
+You might be wondering – what on earth does Veganuary mean?
+Simply put, Veganuary is about encouraging people to eat vegan during January, hoping to inspire a more plant-based diet for the rest of the year.
+Considering all the different diets out there, we start this Veganuary with a simple introduction to veganism!

 What does veganism mean?

-When you think of veganism, what comes to mind?
-For some people, the word vegan is easy to confuse with vegetarianism.
-The most important difference here is that while vegetarians do not eat any meat, vegans do not consume any animal products.
-When a vegetarian chooses regular milk (which is produced by a cow), a vegan chooses a product that is not produced by an animal (such as almond or oat milk).
-This means that all products where an animal is involved in production - such as cheese, eggs, honey and butter - are prohibited for vegans!
+When you think of veganism, what do you picture?
+For some, the term can easily be confused with vegetarianism.
+The main difference is that while vegetarians don't eat meat, vegans avoid all animal products.
+Where a vegetarian might choose regular milk (from cows), a vegan opts for a plant-based alternative (like almond or oat milk).
+This means all products involving animals in their production – such as cheese, eggs, honey, and butter – are not part of a vegan diet.

 What do vegans eat?